-By April 2019, the numbers of modern slavery related investigations being conducted across UK policing had reached at least 1370 cases.
-This is more than double the number of operations recorded 12 months prior, and a seven fold increase as compared to when the programme originally began.
+By September 2019, the numbers of modern slavery related investigations being conducted across UK policing had reached at least 1588 cases.
+This is a 72% increase on the number of operations recorded 12 months prior, and an eight fold increase as compared to when the programme originally began.

 However, rather than being an indication that the problem is getting worse, it can also be seen in the context of law enforcement and society as a whole being more aware of and more able to respond to what the real level of threat looks like.